-Peter Asiimwe, director of Campus Crusade for Christ in Uganda, wants to see his country as a place from where God sends people to help change the world.
+Peter Asiimwe, director of Cru in Uganda, wants to see his country as a place from where God sends people to help change the world.

 "Like the long river Nile," he says, "we believe God is calling Uganda to send out living water to the nations of the world."